-Rabbi Samson Refael Hirsch (Germany, 19th century) comments, "A man who keeps awake at night because he cannot sleep, or one who walks on his way alone, has perfect, undisturbed leisure during those lone and wakeful hours.
+Rabbi Samson Refael Hirsch (Germany, 19th century) comments, "A man who keeps awake at night because he cannot sleep, or one who walks on his way alone, has perfect, undisturbed leisure during those lone and and wakeful hours.
 He should utilize these moments for serious meditation and reflection.
-If he wastes them on frivolous and idle thoughts, he transgresses against his own soul".
+If he wastes them on frivolous and idle thoughts, he transgresses against his own soul."

 The Ethics of the Fathers, a small section of the Talmud which we consider our guide to life.
 And we learn that Moshe received the wisdom from God and passed it on to his most worthy disciple, Joshua.
 And so it continued for each and every generation.
 Each Master found a worthy disciple to pass on the teachings.
 Each generation recognized the true leaders who had the wisdom in their heads, hearts and souls.

 Let us examine some aspects of this amazing tradition, unbroken to this very day.

 Why was it so important to know about this tradition of Passing On the wisdom?
 Why are we told the names?